Stochastic partial differential equations associated with Feller processes: Feynman--Kac formula

 Consider the following partial differential equation

 where $\mathcal L$ is the infinitesimal generator of a Feller process $X$, $u_0(x)$ is a bounded measurable function, and $f(t,x)$ is a measurable function.
-The Feynman-Kac formula for \eqref{e:pde} can be found in \cite[Theorem 3.47]{Liggett}.
-Nevertheless, we provide our version of Feynman-Kac formula which suits our purpose.
+The Feynman--Kac formula for \eqref{e:pde} can be found in \cite[Theorem 3.47]{Liggett}.
+Nevertheless, we provide our version of Feynman--Kac formula which suits our purpose.

 Assume